gabrielganzer/ASM-EMU8086/README.md

 ## DOCUMENTATION

-Source files for each program can be found inside the respective folder.
+Source files for each program have the same name as reported above.

 ## LICENSE